-We’ll give you details about how educational professionals and parents can access this online training a little later, but we’ll start by offering up some tips that you might find useful in your potty training efforts - five to be exact!
+We’ll give you details about how educational professionals and parents can access this online training a little later, but we’ll start by offering up some tips that you might find helpful in your potty training efforts - five to be exact!
 So, let’s dive straight in.

-Tip 1 - Introduce the Subject Through Stories
+Potty Training Tip 1 - Introduce the Subject Through Stories

-Tip 2 - Allow Fun Into Proceedings
+Potty Training Tip 2 - Allow Fun Into Proceedings

 Another important element to include in your potty parenting plan is fun, as it makes everything less daunting for your toddler.
 Perhaps use stuffed toys and encourage them to pretend and teach their dolls how to use the potty themselves and always, but always try to use a positive and fun tone of voice that makes them feel like there’s no pressure involved.

-Tip 3 - Provide Support Where You Can
+Potty Training Tip 3 - Provide Support Where You Can

 While the ultimate goal is to get your child to use the toilet without your help, they are going to need it, to begin with.
-Positive parenting in this sphere will involve learning how to recognize the way they act when they’re feeling like they need to go to the toilet and taking action when you see these behaviours by perhaps saying, “you need to use the potty?” rather than “what are you doing?”
+Positive parenting in this sphere will involve learning how to recognize the way they act when they’re feeling like they need to go to the toilet and taking action when you see these behaviours by perhaps saying, “You need to use the potty?” rather than “what are you doing?”

-Tip 4 - Let Them Run Free Where Appropriate
+Potty Training Tip 4 - Let Them Run Free Where Appropriate

-Tip 5 - Give Them Space at The Right Time
+Potty Training Tip 5 - Give Them Space at The Right Time

 Our last tip uses a little child psychology, and it’s for use once they’ve had a bit of success.
 After they’ve started to follow what you’ve taught them and they start to use the potty without asking, it’s time to start taking a more ‘hands-off’ role.
 Also, if an accident does happen, try not to make a big fuss about it, as it might make them more nervous about it happening again.

-Learn All About Raising Children Online
+Need Some Helpful Tips?
+Learn All About Raising Children With An Online Course

-If you’d like to know more about this course or any of the online training we offer for both parents and professional educators, you should visit us online at www.onlinecoursesaustralia.edu.au.
+If you’d like to know more about this course or any of the online training we offer for parents and professional educators, you should visit us online at www.onlinecoursesaustralia.edu.au.
 There you’ll find everything you need to know, as well as details of our flexible payment options and the fact that each hour taken of our courses count towards Continuing Professional Development (CPD) points.
 Alternatively, if you’d like to speak to us directly about enrolment or anything else, just give us a call on 1300 611 404 today, and we’ll do our utmost to assist.